 What is an Animal Scientist?

-Animal scientists work to ensure agricultural productivity and food safety.
+An animal scientist works to ensure agricultural productivity and food safety.
 Most animal scientists work in research universities, private industry, or for the federal government.
 They work in offices, laboratories, and/or the field.
 Those working in processing plants may sometimes work in unpleasant conditions.
-Most animal scientists work full time.
 Many need at least a bachelor’s degree from an accredited postsecondary institution, although many get a doctoral degree.

 What does an Animal Scientist do?